 Through the storing of concept maps in CmapServers, CmapTools encourages collaboration among users constructing the maps.
 When maps are stored in a server on the Internet, users with appropriate permissions (Cañas et al., 2003c) can edit shared concept maps at the same time (synchronously) or at their convenience (asynchronously).
 "Discussion threads" and "Annotations" in the form of electronic "Post-It" notes can be used to make anecdotal comments on concept maps or during map construction.
 The high degree of explicitness of concept maps makes them an ideal vehicle for exchange of ideas or for the collaborative construction of new knowledge.
-We have also found that the obstacles deriving from personal insecurities and fear of embarrassment are largely circumvented, since critical comments are directed at the concept maps, whether they are in the same classroom or in different schools, is an effective form of peer-review and collaboration.
+We have also found that the obstacles deriving from personal insecurities and fear of embarrassment are largely circumvented, since critical comments are directed at the concept map, not at the person(s) building the map.
+Having learners comment on each other's concept maps, whether they are in the same classroom or in different schools, is an effective form of peer-review and collaboration.